 Objective: Direct the prioritization of AMG initiatives.
-The Committee addresses more general regulatory issues, such as Non-Bank Systemically Important Financial Institutions (SIFI), debt-ceiling implications, and the JOBs Act.
+Address more general regulatory issues, such as Non-bank Systemically Important Financial Institutions (SIFI), cybersecurity and the JOBs Act.

-Objective: Address issues impacting the fixed-income marketplace, including market structure for the trading of bonds, and issues related to municipal bonds, loan convenants and creditors' rights.
+Objective: Address issues impacting the fixed-income marketplace, including market structure for the trading of bonds, bond and loan liquidity and issues related to municipal bonds, bank loans and creditors’ rights.

-Objective: Work with industry stakeholders and key regulators to ensure Title VII of Dodd-Frank is implemented in a manner that promotes transparency, enhances liquidity, and increases customer protection, without unduly increasing costs.
+Objective: Work with industry stakeholders and key regulators to ensure that global derivatives rules are implemented in a manner that promotes transparency, enhances liquidity and increases customer protection, without unduly increasing costs.
 The Derivatives Committee also assists with the development of market structure and tools to help asset managers comply with derivatives rules.
 Examples of issues addressed by this committee include advocacy for workable Commodity Pool Operator (CPO) rules, flexible means for executing swaps transactions on Swap Execution Facilities (SEFs), less onerous margin requirements, cross-border harmonization of derivatives rules, ensuring customer collateral protection and justifiable position limits requirements, among others.
 Frequently address, and work with, key regulators on these issues.

 Equity Market Structure Committee

-Objective: Formulate industry policy positions on equity market structure-related issues, such as high-frequency trading, liquidity issues, circuit-breaker/“limit-up, limit-down,” and access and liquidity fees.
+Objective: Formulate industry policy positions on equity market structure-related issues, such as tick sizes, high-frequency trading, dark pools, transparency and disclosure, SIPs, circuit-breaker/“limit-up, limit-down” and access and liquidity fees.